 Conclusion

 The rise in hard drug consumption in France, notably cocaine, cannabis, heroin, ecstasy, ketamine, GHB, and 3MMC, highlights an urgent need to strengthen prevention efforts.
 On ama-prevention.fr, you will find essential tools and resources to raise awareness and prevent these uses, support people in difficulty, and guide them to support structures.
-The fight against the normalization of these substances requires better information and collective mobilization.
+Fighting the normalization of these substances requires better information and collective mobilization.

 Leave a comment